meejah/txtorcon/docs/guide.rst

 Creating Onion Endpoints
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The easiest to use API are methods of :class:`txtorcon.Tor`, which
+The easiest-to-use API are methods of :class:`txtorcon.Tor`, which
 allow you to create `IStreamServerEndpoint` instances for the various
 Onion Service types.

-Both the main endpoint types have several factory-methods to return
+Each of the four main classes of onion service has a corresponding
+factory method:

+ - :meth:`txtorcon.Tor.create_onion_service`: ephemeral service
+ - :meth:`txtorcon.Tor.create_authenticated_onion_service`: ephemeral service with authentication
+ - :meth:`txtorcon.Tor.create_filesystem_onion_service`: on-disk service
+ - :meth:`txtorcon.Tor.create_filesystem_authenticated_onion_service`: on-disk service with authentication

-instances -- so you first must decide whether to use an
+Factors to consider when deciding whether to use "authenticated"
-"authenticated" service or not.
+service or not:

  - if you want anyone with e.g. the URL http://timaq4ygg2iegci7.onion
    to be able to put it in `Tor Browser Bundle